 Sure, our team can handle the entire acoustic outfit—but let’s talk about why acoustic wall panels and acoustic office walls are growing in popularity.
-And why they are so important to your bottom line.
+And why they are so crucial to your bottom line.

 Acoustic Treatment Breeds Productivity

 This doesn’t mean utilizing acoustic wall panels or creating an acoustic foam office to reduce all noise.
 There’s a balance between deafening quiet and car alarms sounding off during meetings.
-The wrong sound environment makes workers 66% less productive, but with the right acoustic standards, this shouldn’t be a problem.
+The wrong sound environment makes workers 66% less productive, but with the proper acoustic standards, this shouldn’t be a problem.
 Create different areas in your workplace with various acoustic treatments.
 For example, individual, quiet work settings should have ample acoustic wall panels so workers can dial in without outside noise.
 Collaborative work settings may be more lenient, as background noise (but not too much) can often breed productivity.
-Some workplace chatter can be motivating to some, while others can’t focus without pure silence.
+Some workplace chatter can motivate some, while others can’t focus without pure silence.
 Offering various acoustic treatments so your team can produce their best work directly improves your bottom line.

 Acoustic Design in the Workplace